What's Up With Pheromone Perfume — & Why Is TikTok Obsessed?

 What are 'skin scents'?

-'Skin scents' featuring lots of musk have had something of a moment in the last few years, says Amanda.
-She cites Glossier You, £49, and Escentric Molecules Molecule 01, £72.
+'Skin scents' featuring lots of musk had something of a moment in the last few years, says Amanda.
+She cites Glossier You and Escentric Molecules Molecule 01.
 "They all smell like a better version of our own skin."

-Skin scents which smell warm, familiar and vaguely salty, like the faintest hint of sweat, are overtaking pheromone perfume.
+Skin scents which smell warm, familiar, and vaguely salty — like the faintest hint of sweat — are overtaking pheromone perfume.
 "Perfumes that smell like your skin but better" is a popular video format on TikTok right now.
-Juliette Has A Gun Not a Perfume Superdose Eau de Parfum, £130, Byredo Mojave Ghost, £127, and D.S. & Durga I Don't Know What Eau de Parfum, £148, are just a few of the perfumes which feature in the viral videos.
-R29 rates Floral Street's Arizona Bloom, £64, which smells like suncream-slathered skin after a dip in the ocean, and philosophy's Pure Grace Eau De Toilette, £39, which evokes soapy, clean skin.
+Juliette Has A Gun Not a Perfume Superdose Eau de Parfum, Byredo Mojave Ghost, and D.S. & Durga I Don't Know What Eau de Parfum, are just a few of the perfumes which feature in the viral videos.
+R29 loves Floral Street's Arizona Bloom, which smells like sunscreen-slathered skin after a dip in the ocean, and philosophy's Pure Grace Eau De Toilette, which evokes soapy, clean skin.

 Advertisement